jimken123/jimken123.github.io/README.md

 This is my repo that generates my https://jimken123.github.io landing page.

-## Themes

-If none of these themes fit within your taste, it's quite easy to customize and create your own too.

-## GitHub Pages
+## Build your own version of this page on GitHub Pages

 GitHub makes it easy to create personal websites.
 Follow this link - [GitHub Pages](https://pages.github.com/) to know how or follow the steps below.